As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 You would surely go wrong if you are framed with the idea that braking is a natural skill.
 Just like with any motorcycle riding skill, braking is a learned skill.
-This means that there is a need for you to practice the right skills in order to come up with instinctive reaction.
-This way, you would be able to do the right thing in case of emergency.
+This means that there is a need for you to practice the right skills to come up with an instinctive reaction.
+This way, you would be able to do the right thing in case of an emergency.

 Be adept with staged braking

 If you take enough practice time, staged braking is not that difficult to learn and master.
 The most ideal way of learning this skill is to get started with a 4-stage application of the bike’s front brake.
-Later on, you can increase the stages in order to improve your skills more.
+Later on, you can increase the stages to improve your skills more.

 Learn how to brake on slippery and loose surfaces